 Arts, Culture and Media Relations

-This day of day of arts and media exploration includes opportunities for tangible and theoretical leadership skills development.
+This day of arts and media exploration includes opportunities for tangible and theoretical leadership skills development.
 Participants are encouraged to use their innate creativity in responding to familiar and unfamiliar situations focusing on the art world and the media industry.

 What’s it like to be a student in school during the 21st century?
 Join us for a comprehensive look at public education.
 Education Day will include a field trip to one of our spotlight schools, a superintendents’ panel, an exploration of the community college system, and the opportunity to experience schooling as a student.
 Questions we’ve addressed in the past include: What are the Common Core Standards and the new assessments?
 How are schools dealing with meeting the needs of varied learners?
 How are schools dealing with the teacher shortage?
 How do schools meet students’ needs in the areas of technology, STEM, and collaboration to enable them to compete in the world marketplace?